 When joining a new company you become affiliated with a new pension fund.
 If you already made contributions to an occupational benefit scheme in a previous job, you are entitled to the assets from it, known as termination or vested benefits.
 These must be paid in to the new pension fund.

 |General regulation provisions 2022 - Helvetia Prisma Group Foundation (retirement capital)|

 |General regulation provisions 2022 - Helvetia Prisma Group Foundation (retirement pension)|

 * The General Regulation Provisions of all foundations have been revised and made clearer and more readable.
 The annexes to the General Regulation Provisions (organization and partial liquidation regulations) are also managed as separate regulations.
 The numbering in benefit plans issued before 01.01.2020 may therefore differ from the numbering in General Regulation Provisions issued at a later date.
 In such cases, please refer to the subject sections.

-When leaving the company you also leave the pension fund.
-This means you are entitled to the termination or vested benefit.
-Find out below what you can do with this.
+When leaving a company you also leave its pension fund.
+You are entitled to the termination or vested benefits.

-If you are temporarily not in gainful activity (e.g. due to further training, parenthood, a stay abroad, unemployment) and you do not yet know who your next employer will be, according to the law the pension fund assets must be transferred to a vesting institution.
-Thus your benefit coverage in the 2nd pillar remains in place.
-You can also transfer your savings assets to a vesting institution if you are becoming self-employed and are no longer subject to the occupational benefit scheme.
-If necessary, the assets can be paid out later.
+If you are temporarily unemployed (e.g. owing to further education, becoming a parent, a stay abroad, unemployment) and do not yet know who your next employer will be, the pension fund assets must be transferred to a vesting institution by law.
+This means that your benefit cover in the 2nd pillar is retained.
+You can also transfer your savings to a vesting institution if you take up self-employment and are no longer subject to the occupational benefit scheme.

 |Supplementary Conditions Helvetia LOB Invest – Industry-specific early retirement solution|